 Is interning at NGO good enough for a career?Many would approach an organization or a professional employer to secure their internship.
 However, there will only be a few who would join NGO.
 Working with NGO is a unique experience, and not many dare to gain this kind of experience.
 It is because working at NGO is not a piece of cake.
 Thus, those who volunteer are building an excellent resume for themselves.
 When these interns go out to seek a job, they do not fail to impress in any way.
 It is because their resume speaks a lot about their character.
 They have worked for a cause in the real environment amidst real people.
 Thus, they have an upper hand against those who have worked under a comfortable organization or a firm.
 Not only volunteers at NGO will be able to get a job easily, but it will also help interns to seek admission in higher classes without much effort.

-Most of the people are interested in doing internship in Govt or private profit making industries hoping for a good prospect later for job hunting.
-This article has really helped in removing that myth from the minds of the students or the professionals that internship from Govt or industry is the only option.
-Actually some of the NGOs are working for the benefit of larger community in our country and their work pertains to realities at ground level and learning them is definitely a remarkable achievement.
-From this angle the option of doing internship with NGOs makes sense.
-It is different thing that NGOs would not be able to give scholarships or stipend to the interns but when it comes to the ground level practical learning then scholarship is never an issue.
-I also feel that working in NGO would also inculcate certain skills which are generally not learnt in the big organisations because there the most of the things are outsourced and is provided by the service providers.
-Hence to that extent many interns would be benefited by doing internship in NGOs.
+Most of the people are interested in doing an internship in Govt or private profit-making industries hoping for a good prospect later for job hunting.
+This article will really help in removing that myth from the minds of the students or the professionals that internship from Govt or industry is the only option.
+Actually, some of the NGOs are working for the benefit of the larger community in our country and their work pertains to realities at ground level and learning them is definitely a remarkable achievement.
+From this angle the option of doing an internship with NGOs makes sense.
+It is a different thing that NGOs would not be able to give scholarships or stipend to the interns but when it comes to the ground level practical learning then the scholarship should never be an issue.
+I also feel that working with an NGO would also inculcate certain skills which generally cannot be learned in big organisations.